-In order to see and access scholarships on myUCF, you must have attended UCF for at least one term and have a GPA for that semester to in order to be eligible (unless otherwise noted).
+In order to see and access most of the alumni scholarships on myUCF, you must have attended UCF for at least one term and have a GPA for that semester to in order to be eligible (unless otherwise noted).
 If you don't see a specific scholarship listed on your myUCF portal, you have not met the basic criteria and are not eligible for that scholarship.

 What are the GPA requirements for scholarships?

 - Each scholarship requires a different minimum overall GPA.
-Most require a minimum overall 3.5 GPA (unless otherwise noted in individual scholarship description).
 Please refer to the scholarship description for the specific scholarship you are applying for to see GPA requirements.

-- You must have attended UCF for at least one term and have an overall GPA in order to be eligible to apply or access scholarships on myUCF (unless otherwise noted).
+- In most cases, you must have attended UCF for at least one term and have an overall GPA in order to be eligible to apply or access scholarships on myUCF (unless otherwise noted).